Vedprakash05498/Questions/README.md

 Finally, we sum up all the values in the dp matrix to obtain the total count of square submatrices with all ones in the input matrix.

+# Question 4

+# Python code to find the average of a list of numbers:

+def find_average(numbers):

+    # Check if the list is empty

+    if not numbers:

+        return 0

+    # Calculate the sum of the numbers

+    total = sum(numbers)

+    # Calculate the average

+    average = total / len(numbers)

+    return average

+To use this function, simply pass in a list of numbers as an argument, like this:

+numbers = [2, 4, 6, 8, 10]

+average = find_average(numbers)

+print("The average is:", average)

+This will output:

+The average is: 6.0

+You can replace the list of numbers with your own list to find the average of any set of numbers.